alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Org managers manage spaces, users and user roles, and approve org changes such as requesting new quotas and enabling paid services.

-Org managers can invite new users to an org using the GOV.UK PaaS admin tool for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) (requires sign in) without needing to contact the GOV.UK PaaS team.
+Org managers can use the GOV.UK PaaS admin tool to invite new users to an org, without needing to contact the GOV.UK PaaS team.
+This is possible for either [London](https://admin.london.cloud.service.gov.uk/) or [Ireland](https://admin.cloud.service.gov.uk/) (requires sign in).

 We create at least one user account with the org manager role as part of your onboarding process.
 We recommend you have at least 2 org managers in case one is unavailable.